kubernetes-sigs/dra-driver-cpu/README.md

   - It dynamically updates the shared pool as guaranteed containers are created or removed, ensuring efficient use of resources.

+## Configuration

+The driver can be configured with the following command-line flag:

+- `--reserved-cpus`: Specifies a set of CPUs to be reserved for system and kubelet processes.
+These CPUs will not be allocatable by the DRA driver.
+The value is a cpuset, e.g., `0-1`.

 ## Feature Support

 ### Currently Supported